 Create a home office: If you have extra space you can transform it into a home office.
 In order to maximise productivity, a home office requires plenty of natural light, so steer clear of black-out blinds and heavy materials.

-Create low-level storage: Sometimes it’s tricky to know what to do with the awkward low space between the slope of the roof and the floor.
-We can use the space just as a Loft Storage Solution space rather than wasting the same.
+Create low-level storage: Sometimes, it’s tricky to know what to do with the awkward low space between the slope of the roof and the floor.
+We can use the space just as a Loft Storage Solutions space rather than wasting the same.

 Create a library inside the home: How about having a library inside your home.
 We can transform small loft space into a useful library which could be an added advantage.